Keyboard shortcuts

 Stability

-Stability matters when sorting records by one key while preserving order on another, and it is essential for counting sort's role as a subroutine in radix sort.
+Stability matters when sorting records by one field while preserving order on another, and it is essential for the counting sort's role as a subroutine in radix sort.

 Complexity analysis